 Given the size of Denver, it’s worth noting that it attracts a lot of great conferences for the technically minded, from GlueCon to the Digital Summit.
 Consider setting up an alert on eventbrite to get notified when something new is coming to town.

-In the fast moving world of tech, it seems there is always more to learn.
-You can leverage your desire to level-up (or learn a completely new skill) as a way to getting connected to others with similar interests.
+In the fast-moving world of tech, it seems there is always more to learn.
+You can leverage your desire to level up (or learn a completely new skill) as a way to get connected to others with similar interests.